Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

    - Insert the GRUB USB created in Step 9 or an Arch Linux ISO USB.
    - For GRUB USB: Select "Arch Linux Rescue" from the GRUB menu.
    - For Arch ISO: Boot into the Arch environment.
-   - Enter the LUKS passphrase or use the keyfile: /mnt/usb/luks-keyfile
+   - Enter the LUKS passphrase or use the keyfile: /mnt/usb/luks-keyfile # OR use recovery keyfile from USB/Bitwarden
+  # LUKS passphrase
+  cryptsetup luksOpen /dev/nvme1n1p2 cryptroot

+  # OR use recovery keyfile from USB/Bitwarden
+  cryptsetup luksOpen /dev/nvme1n1p2 cryptroot --key-file /path/to/crypto_keyfile

   b. **Mount Filesystems**:
    cryptsetup luksOpen /dev/nvme1n1p2 cryptroot --key-file /mnt/usb/luks-keyfile